U.S. drone "kills five Taliban commanders" in Pakistan

 Local intelligence officials said three Nazir commanders were among six people killed in the strike.
 The reports could not be verified independently.

-"They are a very important group because, while they are based in Pakistan, they are very active in Afghanistan," said Mansur Khan Mehsud of the FATA Research Centre think-tank.
+"They are a very important group because, while they are based in Pakistan, they are very active in Afghanistan," said Mansur Khan Mehsud of the FATA Research Center think tank.

 "If you look at drone strikes, they are one of the most heavily targeted groups," he said.